-70,130 households made a claim to Universal Credit between November 2020 and November 2021 inclusive.
-Monthly claims increased substantially following the government measures introduced in response to the coronavirus pandemic, but are now similar to pre-Covid levels.
+67,200 households made a claim to Universal Credit between February 2021 and February 2022 inclusive.
+Monthly claims increased substantially in March 2020 following the government measures introduced in response to the coronavirus pandemic, however, claims have since returned to pre-Covid levels.

-On average, the amount of Universal Credit paid to households remained the same at £710 at November 2020 and November 2021.
-However, decreases in average monthly payments can be seen between household types, with the biggest decease of £50 per month being seen by lone parents.
+On average, the amount of Universal Credit paid to households increased to £730 in February 2022 from £720 in February 2021.
+However, decreases in average monthly payments can be seen between household types, this may be due to the removal of the temporary increase in the standard allowance that was put in place to help households during the Coronavirus pandemic.